MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

    ![Cloud App Security API token](./media/generate-api-token.png)

     The generic portal URL continues to work but is considerably slower than the custom URL provided with your token.
 If you forget the URL at any time, you can view it by going to the **?** icon in the menu and selecting **About**.

+> [!NOTE]
+> If you are using Azure Active Directory Privileged Identity Management role activation, your API token will only be effective once the role is activated.
+For more information, see [Activate my Azure AD roles in PIM](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-how-to-activate-role).

 ## API token management